ibexa/documentation-developer/docs/content_management/field_types/type_and_value.md

 A Type class must implement `Ibexa\Core\FieldType\FieldType` ("field type interface").
 All native field types also extend the `Ibexa\Core\FieldType\FieldType` abstract class that implements this interface and provides implementation facilities through a set of abstract methods of its own.

-You should also provide a value object class for storing the custom Field value provided by the field type.
+You should also provide a value object class for storing the custom field value provided by the field type.
 The Value is used to represent an instance of the field type within a content item.
-Each Field presents its data using an instance of the Type's Value class.
+Each field presents its data using an instance of the Type's Value class.
 A Value class must implement the `Ibexa\Contracts\Core\FieldType` interface.
 It may also extend the `Ibexa\Core\FieldType\Value` abstract class.
 It's meant to be stateless and as lightweight as possible.